jinjagit/connect_four/README.md

 Initializes an empty grid position, <code>\@posn</code> == an array of 7 arrays of 6 '-' characters'.

-Contains methods for printing <code>\@posn</code> to the terminal, for referring to each horizontal, vertical and diagonal 'line' of \@posn, and using the former to check for winning positions.
+Contains methods for printing <code>\@posn</code> to the terminal, for referring to each horizontal, vertical and diagonal 'line' of <code>\@posn</code>, and using the former to check for winning positions.

 <code>Grid.find_fours</code> passes (sets of references to) every column, row, and diagonal (of length 4 or more) to <code>find_four</code> (note the singular);